-Up to this tutorial, we focused on the Node class in Godot as that’s the one you use to code behavior and and most of the engine’s features rely on them.
+Up to this tutorial, we focused on the Node class in Godot as that’s the one you use to code behavior and most of the engine’s features rely on it.
 There is another datatype that is just as important: Resource.

-Nodes give you functionality: they draw sprites, 3D models, simulate physics, arrange user interface, etc. Resources are data containers.
-They don’t do anything on their own: instead nodes use the data contained in resources.
+Nodes give you functionality: they draw sprites, 3D models, simulate physics, arrange user interfaces, etc. Resources are data containers.
+They don’t do anything on their own: instead, nodes use the data contained in resources.

 Anything Godot saves or loads from disk is a resource.
 Be it a scene (a .tscn or